(1) Two brief Histories of the Provisional World Parliament and the

 School of World Problems and the Institute On World Problems are:

-studied Law at London University and is a member of Grey's Inn.
-He is the
+studied Law at London University and was a member of Grey's Inn.
+He was the

 President of Sri Lanka English Speaking Union, Vice President of World

 Union, President of the Sri Lanka branch of the Universal Love and

 Brotherhood Association (Oomoto Aizen-Kai), Co-President of the World

 Constitution & Parliament Association for most years since its founding.
 Dr.